thundergnat/X11-libxdo/README.md

 Takes three parameters:

-  * int $window: Window ID of the window to move.
+  * Window $window: Window ID of the window to move.

   * int $x : the X coordinate to move to.